virudson/advent-of-code/README.md

 In this example, the calibration values are  `29`,  `83`,  `13`,  `24`,  `42`,  `14`, and  `76`.
 Adding these together produces  `_281_`.

 _What is the sum of all of the calibration values?_

+Although it hasn't changed, you can still [get your puzzle input](https://adventofcode.com/2023/day/1/input).